 Formatting Category Pages

-The title is the way that people are going to find a category.
-Therefore, it is important that the category title is appropriate for the sub-categories and guides that it contains.
-Category titles should be broad enough to include all pertinent sub-categories, but narrow enough to exclude irrelevant categories.
+The title is both what a category will be known as, and the way that people will find a category.
+Therefore, it is important that the category title is appropriate for the subcategories and guides that it contains.
+Category titles should be broad enough to include all pertinent subcategories, but narrow enough to exclude irrelevant categories.
 For example, if you wanted to create a Category for Honda cars, you wouldn't want to title it "Honda Vehicles" since that might also include motorcycles and trucks.
-It's simply too broad; such a category would be increasingly hard to manage as your content grows.
+It's simply too broad, and would be increasingly hard to manage as your content grows.

 On the other hand, you also wouldn't want to title it "Honda Coupés" since that would exclude four-door sedans.
 That's much too narrow.
 You'll want categories that give your content room to grow.